virtual-manoa-coders/virtual-manoa-coders.github.io/index.md

 ## Overview
 <p> Our goal is to create an application to encourage the community to be more mindful of how they commute to reduce greenhouse gas (GHG) emissions associated with transportation.
-Users can track their daily, weekly, monthly, or annual GHG, and how their data lines up with other people in the same area. </p>
+Users can track their daily, weekly, monthly, or annual GHG, and how their data lines up with other people in the same area. <a href="https://projectmalama.com/#/">Click here to visit Project Malama</a></p>

 ## Current Screenshots
 <h4> Landing </h4>